kalviumcommunity/S72_Sri-Pranathi_Capstone_Student-Fee-Tracker/README.md

 ## Idea Brief 💡
 Managing student fee records is a crucial yet challenging task for educational institutions.
 Traditional methods often lead to inefficiencies, errors, and time-consuming manual work.
 Our *Student Fee Tracker* aims to provide an *efficient, accurate, and user-friendly* solution that streamlines fee management, ensures *real-time data updates, and offers **insightful visualizations* to administrators.

-This project leverages *MongoDB, Chart.js, Express.js, and GetSimple CMS* to automate fee tracking, enhance data security, and offer dynamic visual representations.
+This project leverages *MongoDB, Chart.js, Express.js, and Drupal CMS* to automate fee tracking, enhance data security, and offer dynamic visual representations.
 By integrating *automated data updates, secure cloud storage, and a graphical dashboard*, institutions can significantly improve their financial record management.

 ---